weewx/weewx/extensions/fileparse/readme.txt

 fileparse - simple driver that reads data from a file Copyright 2014 Matthew Wall

-This driver illustrates how to package a driver so it can be installed by the weewx extension installer.
+This example illustrates how to implement a driver and package it so that it can be installed by the extension installer.
+The fileparse driver reads data from a file of name=value pairs.

 Installation instructions:

-cd /home/weewx
+1) run the installer:

 setup.py install --extension extensions/fileparse

+2) start weewx:

+sudo /etc/init.d/weewx start

 Manual installation instructions: